r4b3rt/proposal/design/74299-runtime-freegc.md

 6. Possibly extend to freeing more than just slices.
 Slices are a natural first step, but the large majority of the work implemented is independent of whether the heap object represents a slice.
-For example, on function exit, we might be able to free the table memory for non-escaping maps that do not have memory held by iteration.
+For example, on function exit, we likely will be able to free the table memory for non-escaping maps.

 ## Runtime API overview

-There are currently four primary runtime entry-points with working implementations, plus some additional variations on these not listed here.
+There are currently four primary runtime entry-points with working implementations, plus some additional variations on these that are not listed here.
 There are additional details with more draft API doc towards the end of this document.

 `freegc` is the primary entry-point for freeing user memory.
 It is emitted directly